00x127/Unflag/README.md

 Some apps use `FLAG_SECURE` to block screenshots.
 This attempts to bypass it so screenshots and screen recording work again.

-All you need to do is run the command on your terminal while your usb is connected to your phone.
+All you need to do is run this command on your terminal while your usb is connected to your phone.

 ```bash
 adb shell settings put global disable_screen_secure 1